alex-hhh/ActivityLog2/doc/session-df-notes.md

 * *session-id* the database id for the session (A_SESSION.id)
 * *sport* is a vector of sport-id and subsport-id, as defined in the `E_SPORT` and `E_SUB_SPORT` database tables.
-* *stop-points* is a list of timestamps where the recoring was stopped.
+* *stop-points* is a list of timestamps where the recording was stopped.
 * *laps* is a list of timestamps where the laps start
 * *weight-series* is the name of the series that is used as a weight when operating on the data.
 This is needed, as recordings do not necessarily happen at constant intervals (e.g. 1 second), so the "weight" can be different for each data point when calculating an average.
-This can be set to #f if no weigting is to be done.
+This can be set to #f if no weighting is to be done.

 Properties can be accessed using the `get-property` method.
 For example, this will return the session id for the session data:

     (send df get-property 'session-id)

-Regaring the *laps* and *stop-points* properties, these are lists that contain timestamp values in the *timestamp* series, to convert them to indexes, so they can be used to reference positions in other series, use the `get-index` and `get-index*` methods, and to reference items in other series, use the `ref` and `ref*` methods:
+Regarding the *laps* and *stop-points* properties, these are lists that contain time stamp values in the *timestamp* series, to convert them to indexes, so they can be used to reference positions in other series, use the `get-index` and `get-index*` methods, and to reference items in other series, use the `ref` and `ref*` methods: